 in big Asian capitals).
 If you expect rain or wet weather, then Gore-Tex

 lined versions are a very worthy investment.
 If these are going to spend time in your bag at any point

-(while you wear light open footwear (sandles) in hot climites) them any sacrficices you make in
+(while you wear light open footwear (sandals) in hot

-a slightly lighter, less ridged and thinner soled verson are worth the compromise.
+a slightly lighter, less ridged and thinner soled version are worth the compromise.

 Big hiking boots take up a lot of room and are heavy/bulky to carry.
 They are hell in hot weather and you will go through socks very quickly, constantly having to wash them and continually having smelly feet.
 These could be the worst thing you take.
 Many travellers strap them to the outside of their bags or wear them when on the move.
 Think about where you are going, the temperature, altitude and any must-do treks, i.e. Nepal, Peru and New Zealand (and if you will actually do them).
 It's only when trekking in cool mountainous regions with difficult terrain (most major trek are along cut trails) that you might feel you need the extra ankle support a boot offers, but from a standard travel point of view, low-cut (compact), cool and light is the way to go.
 If you need waterproofing buy a Gore-Tex version or add a pair of waterproof socks.